-The following four default groups are not editable (Yet you can copy it with a new name and edit it).
+The following default groups are not editable.
+However each one can be copied with a new name and then this copy can be edited.

 - basic group, used for 3D images, contains the measures Volume3d, Area3d, BaryCenterX/Y/Z and Mean. - basic2D group, used for 2D images, contains the measures Area, BaryCenterX/Y and Mean. - Standard Shape Analysis group contains standard shape parameters measures.